 If you’re expecting a little one, you may be stressing over all the things.
 One of those things is thinking about everything you need to get for your baby.
 You might be wondering what you really need and should register for.
 I mean, have you gone into a buybuy Baby?!
 There’s A LOT of baby stuff.
 The look that comes across women’s faces when they first walk in is a look of pure terror and confusion.
 But don’t you worry, I’ve got you covered!

 As a special bonus, I’ve included links to some of my favorite and most used items within almost every suggestion.
-My hope is that this is an extremely thorough and helpful post as you are preparing for your little one.
+I hope that this is an extremely thorough and helpful post as you are preparing for your little one.
 Here we go!